OpenTechSchool/bookshelf/python.md

 * 978-1847194947

 ## Learning Python
-* By Mark Lutz
+* Mark Lutz
+* 1999
-* 4th Edition
+* Fourth Edition
-* O'Reilly Media
+* O'Reilly
+* 978-1565924642

 Learn about Python's major built-in object types, such as numbers, lists, and dictionaries.
 Create and process objects using Python statements, and learn Python's general syntax model.
 Structure and reuse code using functions.

 ## Python in a Nutshell
 * Alex Martelli